esrg-knights/FantasyCourtWebsite/hugo/content/standhouders/_index.en.md

   _The market has a space for you, be present if you could_
 {{< /message >}}

-# Vendors Edition 2020
-With pain in our hearts, we unfortunately needed to cancel Fantasy Court 2020.
-The current nationwide regulations concerning COVID-19 are in place until (at least) the 1st of June, whilst Fantasy Court 2020 would be on the 7th of June.

-This is too short to organise a festival without acceptable human risk, financial risk, or study delays.
-We have considered moving the festival, but cannot find any good options offering enough security for a successful event, good weather, or time until Fantasy Court 2021.

-Due to this reason, we have decided to fully focus on the next edition around June 2021.
-We hope to see you then in good health.

 # Vendors Edition 2021
 In order to make Fantasy Court the best version it could be, we'd like to have people who can enrich the experience in whatever way possible. \
 We offer an enthousiastic public looking for ambience and specific affairs, because where else can you find a festival focussed on LARP and LARP-related affairs?

+# Vendors Edition 2020
+With pain in our hearts, we unfortunately needed to cancel Fantasy Court 2020.
+The nationwide regulations concerning COVID-19 at that time were in place until (at least) the 1st of June, whilst Fantasy Court 2020 would be on the 7th of June.
+Futhermore, even stricter regulations later on forbid all festivals in the Netherlands from taking place.

+This was too short to organise a festival without acceptable human risk, financial risk, or study delays.
+We had considered moving the festival, but could not find any good options offering enough security for a successful event, good weather, or time until Fantasy Court 2021.

+Due to this reason, we had decided to fully focus on the next edition around June 2021.
+We hope to see you all then in good health.

 ## Who are we looking for?
 We look for people, organisations or businesses that could offer the following: